 An Uneven Bite Can Lead to Problems

-Besides affecting the way you look, a misaligned or uneven jaw causes other issues.
-With a correct bite, your teeth align with the midline of your face and give you an even appearance, as well as promoting healthy eating and oral care.
+Besides affecting how you look, a misaligned or uneven jaw causes other issues.
+With a correct bite, your teeth align with the midline of your face and give you an even appearance, promoting healthy eating and oral care.

 - Frequent headaches.
-When your teeth and jaw don’t work together properly, over time, your jaw muscles grow strained, causing chronic headaches.
+When your teeth and jaw don’t work together correctly, your jaw muscles grow strained, causing chronic headaches over time.

 - Teeth Grinding.
-When you notice yourself grinding or clenching your teeth, it’s often because your teeth are striving for symmetry.
+When you notice yourself grinding or clenching your teeth, it’s often because your teeth strive for symmetry.

 - Temporomandibular Joint (TMJ) Dysfunction.
-Once again, your jaw muscles grow tired from their attempt to compensate for your uneven bite.
+Once again, your jaw muscles grow tired from attempting to compensate for your uneven bite.
 TMJ dysfunction is discomfort in your jaw or clicking in your ear while chewing.
-This occurs because of the strain an uneven bite places on your jaw while you chew, yawn and talk.
+This occurs because of the strain an uneven bite places on your jaw while you chew, yawn, and talk.

 - If you have a severe problem with your bite, it may cause you to snore.
-The reason behind it is your overbite pinches off your airway, causing breathing problems.
+The reason is that your overbite pinches off your airway, causing breathing problems.

-- Damaged dental work, such as crowns and caps grow loose and fail over time.
+- Damaged dental work, such as crowns and caps, grow loose and fails over time.
 This is due to the impact that occurs when improperly aligned tooth surfaces clash together as you chew.
-Left untreated, decay creeps in, causing cavities, tiny cracks, fissures and even tooth loss.
+Left untreated, decay creeps in, causing cavities, tiny cracks, fissures, and even tooth loss.

 Pressure from an uneven bite doesn’t only cause your dental work to fail; it also harms healthy teeth.
 This pressure creates worn spots on the surface of your teeth.
 Enamel then starts quickly wearing away, causing overly sensitive teeth and making the tooth even more prone to decay.

 Treatment for a Teeth Bite Adjustment

 There’s good news.
 You shouldn’t suffer from an uneven jaw any longer.
-Teeth adjustment options are available regardless of your age that alleviates your pain and improves your overall health.
+Teeth adjustment options are available regardless of age to alleviate your pain and improve your overall health.
 Ask your dentists about the benefits of Invisalign, an appliance that can correct uneven jaw that works for young and old and is nearly invisible.